Manager (association football)

-In association football, the manager is the person who runs a football club or a national team.
+In association football, the manager is the person who has overall responsibility for the running of a football team.
 They have wide-ranging responsibilities, including selecting the team, choosing the tactics, recruiting and transferring players, negotiating player contracts, and speaking to the media.
+In professional football, a manager is usually appointed by and answerable to the club's board of directors, but at an amateur level the manager may have total responsibility for the running of a club.

 Responsibilities

 The manager's responsibilities in a professional football club usually include (but are not limited to) the following: